-There is a small garden in front of the building, which is well-maintained and features a few benches and trees.
-Inside the museum, visitors will find a range of artworks from different periods.
+A small garden in front of the building is well-maintained, featuring a few benches and trees.
+Visitors will find various artworks from different periods inside the museum.

 The museum’s interior is bright and vibrant, with geometric patterns and bright colors that create a fun and lively atmosphere.
 Natural light floods the area thanks to several large windows, which adds to the artwork’s splendor.

 The entirety of the museum is filled with different art exhibits.
 Here are the displays to see in Museum Sammlung Rosengart.